-- Refuses to articulate their complaint or specify the grounds of a complaint or the outcomes sought by raising the complaint, despite offers of assistance. - Refuses to co-operate with the complaints investigation process while still wishing their complaint to be resolved. - Refuses to accept that certain issues are not within the scope of a complaints procedure. - Insists on the complaint being dealt with in ways which are incompatible with the adopted complaints procedure or with good practice. - Introduces trivial or irrelevant information which the complainant expects to be taken into account and commented on, or raises large numbers of detailed but unimportant questions, and insists they are fully answered, often immediately and to their own timescales. - Makes unjustified complaints about staff who are trying to deal with the issues and seeks to have them replaced. - Changes the basis of the complaint as the investigation proceeds. - Repeatedly makes the same complaint (despite previous investigations or responses concluding that the complaint is groundless or has been addressed). - Refuses to accept the findings of the investigation into that complaint where the school's complaints procedure has been fully and properly implemented and completed including referral to the DfE. - Seeks an unrealistic outcome. - Makes excessive demands on school time by frequent, lengthy, complicated and stressful contact with staff regarding the complaint in person, in writing, by email and by telephone while the complaint is being dealt with.
+- Refuses to articulate their complaint or specify the grounds of a complaint or the outcomes sought by raising the complaint, despite offers of assistance. - Refuses to cooperate with the complaints investigation process while still wishing their complaint to be resolved. - Refuses to accept that certain issues are not within the scope of a complaints procedure.

+- Insists on the complaint being dealt with in ways which are incompatible with the adopted complaints procedure or with good practice. - Introduces trivial or irrelevant information which the complainant expects to be taken into account and commented on, or raises large numbers of detailed but unimportant questions, and insists they are fully answered, often immediately and to their own timescales. - Makes unjustified complaints about staff who are trying to deal with the issues and seeks to have them replaced. - Changes the basis of the complaint as the investigation proceeds. - Repeatedly makes the same complaint (despite previous investigations or responses concluding that the complaint is groundless or has been addressed). - Refuses to accept the findings of the investigation into that complaint where the school's complaints procedure has been fully and properly implemented and completed including referral to the DfE. - Seeks an unrealistic outcome. - Makes excessive demands on school time by frequent, lengthy, complicated and stressful contact with staff regarding the complaint in person, in writing, by email and by telephone while the complaint is being dealt with. - Uses threats to intimidate. - Uses abusive, offensive or discriminatory language or violence. - Knowingly provides falsified information. - Publishes unacceptable information on social media or other public forums.
-A complaint may also be considered unreasonable if the person making the complaint does so either face-to-face, by telephone or in writing or electronically:

-- Maliciously

-- Aggressively

-- Using threats, intimidation or violence

-- Using abusive, offensive or discriminatory language

-- Knowing it to be false

-- Using falsified information

-- By publishing unacceptable information in a variety of media such as in social media websites and newspapers - Complainants should limit the numbers of communications with a school while a complaint is being progressed.
-It is not helpful if repeated correspondence is sent (either by letter, phone, email or text) as it could delay the outcome being reached. - Whenever possible, the Executive Headteacher or chair of governors will discuss any concerns with the complainant informally before applying an 'unreasonable' marking. - If the behaviour continues, the Executive Headteacher will write to the complainant explaining that their behaviour is unreasonable and asking them to change it.
+Complainants should limit the numbers of communications with a school while a complaint is being progressed.
+It is not helpful if repeated correspondence is sent (either by letter, phone, email or text) as it could delay the outcome being reached.

+Whenever possible, the headteacher or chair of governors will discuss any concerns with the complainant informally before applying an 'unreasonable' marking.

+If the behaviour continues, the headteacher will write to the complainant explaining that their behaviour is unreasonable and asking them to change it.
 For complainants who excessively contact the school causing a significant level of disruption, the school may specify methods of communication and limit the number of contacts in a communication plan.
+This will usually be reviewed after six months.

+A decision to stop responding will only be considered in circumstances where the following statements are true:

+- Every reasonable step has been taken to address the complainant's concerns. - The complainant has been given a clear statement of the school's position and their options. - The complainant contacts the school repeatedly, making substantially the same points each time.

+If the above criteria are met, in making a decision to stop responding the school will also consider if the complainant is often abusive or aggressive in their communication, makes insulting personal comments about staff or threats towards them, and if the school believes their intent is to disrupt or inconvenience the school.

+The school will not stop responding to a complainant on the basis that they are difficult to deal with or they ask complex questions.

-This will usually be reviewed after six months. - In response to any serious incident of aggression or violence, the concerns and actions taken will be put in writing immediately and the police informed.
+In response to any serious incident of aggression or violence, the concerns and actions taken will be put in writing immediately and the police informed.
 This may include banning an individual from the premises.

-11. Complaints campaigns
+Complaints campaigns